 literacy and is a certified housing counselor.

-Ms. Clifford joined Mazaska Owecaso Otipi Financial in 2012 as the Loan Officer.
+Ms. Provost joined Mazaska Owecaso Otipi Financial in October 2016, as the Loan Officer.
+She is Certified as a “Credit When Credit is Due” &, “Make your Move a Guide to Home Ownership” Instructor.
+Ms. Provost is also ANS Certified to package Rural Development 502 Loans.
 She is responsible for underwriting, originating, closing and monitoring Mazaska’s loan portfolio.
-Crynthia has over two years’ experience in the nonprofit industry specializing in finance and received her Associates of Arts in Entrepreneurship from Oglala Lakota College in 2011.
-Prior to working in the nonprofit industry, Crynthia worked as a supervisor with the Oglala Sioux Tribe’s WIA program where she supervised over 300 youth assisting them with workforce development training.
-She enjoys working with people and is passionate on helping families succeed in homeownership and with her unique insight on business will step outside of the box in assisting Mazaska’s customers.
-Crynthia is an enrolled member of the Oglala Sioux Tribe and was born and raised on the Pine Ridge Indian Reservation.
-She has three children and is dedicated to improving the housing conditions for her children and future generations.
+She enjoys working with people and is passionate on helping families succeed in homeownership and with her unique insight she will step outside of the box in assisting Mazaska’s customers.
+Stephanie is an enrolled member of the Oglala Sioux Tribe and was born and raised on the Pine Ridge Indian Reservation, & is dedicated to improving the housing conditions for future generations.

 Board of Directors: